 Voluven Side Effects

-Note: This page contains side effects data for the generic drug hydroxyethyl starch.
-It is possible that some of the dosage forms included below may not apply to the brand name Voluven.
+Note: This document contains side effect information about hydroxyethyl starch.
+Some of the dosage forms listed on this page may not apply to the brand name Voluven.

 For the Consumer